push-protocol/push-whitepaper/protocol-specs-section/protocol-integration-flow/sending-notification-from-smart-contract.md

 ## Smart Contract workflow

-EPNS allows various ways to integrate the protocol into your service.
+Push allows various ways to integrate the protocol into your service.
 The following flow shows how your server can integrate and send notification to the protocol.

 ![](../../.gitbook/assets/inputsmartcontract.png)